shamsalmon/node-zipserver/README.md

 # node-zipserver

-I wrote this so I could share music with my dad easily.
+I wrote this so I could share music with my family easily.
 Needs npm to install archiver socket.io express http and fs

 Here are some images: